 So as not to make your best practice research stay on the desks of your management team, it is critical to not let up.
 Start to document and operationalize a localized best practice.
 It will help sustain the effort from ideation to execution.
 Also, by leveraging business process management platforms such as Gluu, you can achieve peace-of-mind.
 As you will know that the best practice adopted is clear across the organization and is executed consistently down the line.
 Moreover, you should empower the ones who execute these best practices.
 Because you may even see them further refining them for the benefit of your company.

-Are you looking for more definitions?
-Take a look at our Business Process Management Glossary.
+Are you looking for tool for working with best practices?
+Take a look at Gluu Understand.